apostrophecms/starter-kit-assembly-essentials/README.md

 - `dashboard/modules/@apostrophecms/asset/index.js` is enhanced with additional configuration and extends to override the base assset URL with the example CDN URL.
 - `sites/modules/@apostrophecms/asset/index.js` has similar changes but for the sites.
 - `package.json` has new scripts `build-and-deploy` (executes the build and deploy script) and `cdn-start` (starts the example CDN server).
+- The `cdn version` part of the URL can be controleld via `CDN_VERSION` environment variable.
+The default value is `v1`.

 > NOTE: consult the `main` branch of this repository for details about setting up the Apostrophe Assembly Essentials project, adding admin users, etc.